opentok/OpenTok-Ruby-SDK/README.md

 You can use this library with the [Vonage Video API endpoints](https://developer.vonage.com/en/api/video) and Vonage credentials, instead of the TokBox endpoints and credentials.

-I order to do so, you will need to create a Vonage Application in order to generate an Application ID and Private Key.
+In order to do so, you will need to create a Vonage Application in order to generate an Application ID and Private Key.
 You can create a Vonage Application in the following ways:

 - Via the [Vonage Developer Dashboard](https://dashboard.nexmo.com/applications)
 - Using the [Vonage CLI](https://github.com/vonage/vonage-cli)